avajs/ava/docs/recipes/react.md

 Note that you have to use variables like `actual` and `expected` because [`power-assert` doesn't handle JSX correctly](https://github.com/power-assert-js/power-assert/issues/34).

-This is a basic example about how to use `jsx-test-helpers` with AVA.
+This is a basic example on how to use `jsx-test-helpers` with AVA.
 To see a more advanced usage of this library, have a look at [this annotated test file](https://github.com/MoOx/jsx-test-helpers/blob/master/src/__tests__/index.js).

 [This sample project](https://github.com/MoOx/jsx-test-helpers) shows a basic and minimal setup of AVA with `jsx-test-helpers`.

 ## Using other assertion libraries

-In AVA, you can use any assertion library and there is already a few out there allowing to test React components.
+In AVA, you can use any assertion library, and there are already a few out there to test React components.
 Here is a list of assertion libraries working well with AVA:

 - [`expect-jsx`](https://github.com/algolia/expect-jsx) ([Example](https://github.com/sindresorhus/ava/issues/186#issuecomment-161317068))
 - [`unexpected-react`](https://github.com/bruderstein/unexpected-react) ([Sample project with an output example](https://github.com/adriantoine/ava-unexpected-react-demo))

 ## Reference

 - [In depth guide of setting up AVA with code coverage on a React project](https://github.com/kentcdodds/react-ava-workshop)